spacelift-io/terraform-provider-spacelift/docs/resources/audit_trail_webhook.md

 ### Optional

-- `custom_headers` (Map of String) `custom_headers` is a Map of key values strings, that will be passed as headers with audit trail call.
+- `custom_headers` (Map of String) `custom_headers` is a Map of key values strings, that will be passed as headers with audit trail requests.
 - `include_runs` (Boolean) `include_runs` determines whether the webhook should include information about the run that triggered the event.

 ### Read-Only